-Raise specific concerns with your lecturer early in the module.
-He or she may have suggestions for you related to your particular needs and the content of the module.
+Raise specific concerns with your lecturers early in the module.
+They may have suggestions for you related to your particular needs and the content of the module.

 Further help, including workshops and one to one sessions is available through the student learning department: https://student-learning.tcd.ie.